rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ---

 ## :octicons-rocket-24: 8.
 Next Steps
-With the lab finished, you can follow some of the steps below as **extra**.
+With the lab completed, you can follow some steps below as an **extra**.

 - Monitor the routers via SNMP in the Zabbix interface.
 - Explore Netbox to view and manage the network inventory.
 - Modify the topology as needed (in future custom versions).
-- Consult the OSPF guide to validate the dynamic communication between routers.
+- Consult the OSPF guide to validate dynamic communication between routers.
 ---

 ### :fontawesome-solid-paintbrush: 9.
 Conclusion

 ✅ Ready!
 Your environment is now configured, monitored, and documented in Netbox.
-Feel free to customize or expand the topology according to the objectives of your study or project. without changing the structure of the documentation, or adding anything, and do not change the links or references.
+Feel free to customize or expand the topology according to the objectives of your study or project, without changing the structure of the documentation, adding anything, or altering the links or references.